Spanish AEPD Cookie Guidelines: The Ultimate Guide

 What is EDPB?

-EDPB is The European Data Protection Board, an independent organization that ensures the consistent application of the GDPR in the European Union (EU), as well as Norway, Liechtenstein, and Iceland.
+The European Data Protection Board (EDPB) is an independent organization that ensures that the GDPR is consistently applied in the European Union (EU), as well as Norway, Liechtenstein, and Iceland.

-They also promote cooperation between the data protection authorities of the EU states.
+They also encourage cooperation among the EU states' data protection authorities.

 What is LSSI?

-LSSI is the Law of the Society of Information Services and Electronic Commerce, also known as LSSICE.
+LSSI is an acronym for the Law of the Society of Information Services and Electronic Commerce of Spain, also known as LSSICE.

-What are cookies, and which ones are exempted from the law?
+What are cookies, and which are exempt from the law?

-Cookies are text files that are housed in the user’s computer when it navigates a website.
+Cookies are text files that are housed in the user’s computer when they visit a website.
 They are used to collect data.

-The LSSI article states that “Service providers may use data storage and retrieval devices in the terminal equipment of the recipients, provided that they have given their consent after they have been provided with clear and complete information on their use, in particular, on the purposes of data processing, in accordance with the provisions of Organic Law 15/1999, of December 13th, on the Protection of Personal Data”.
+According to the LSSI article, "Service providers may use data storage and retrieval devices in the terminal equipment of the recipients, provided that they have given their consent after they have been provided with clear and complete information on their use, in particular, on the purposes of data processing, in accordance with the provisions of Organic Law 15/1999, of December 13th, on the Protection of Personal Data”.

-Some cookies are excluded from article 22.2 of the LSSI and do not require consent for utilization.
-These are:
+Some cookies are exempt from the provisions of Article 22.2 of the LSSI and do not require consent to be used.
+They are as follows:

 - "User input" cookies.